 It all starts with sharing the chores

 No matter how insignificant it sounds, gender equality begins with sharing domestic and care work.
-Though women today are more economically independent, all over the world they spend a significantly more time doing doemstic and care work than their male family members.
-This impacts women’s economic and professional performance, growth and makes them more vulnerable to emotional stress and anxiety.
+Though women today are more economically independent, all over the world they spend significantly more time doing domestic and care work than their male family members.
+This impacts women’s economic and professional performance, and growth and makes them more vulnerable to emotional stress and anxiety.
 Women often seek less demanding careers not because they are less capable, but because they don’t have a strong support system at home.
-Gender gap in care work is a huge contributing factor of professional and social gender gap.
+The gender gap in care work is a huge contributing factor to the professional and social gender gap.
 Equality in domestic and care work helps families and communities flourish.

 Power dynamics between parents affect children

 The power dynamics between the parents shape children’s perception of gender roles to a large extent.
 In many cultures, men are the head of the family and the decision-makers.
 Women, on the other hand, are not allowed to take any important decisions independently.
-Men consider reversing the gender rhetoric is equivalent to giving up on their power and privileges.
-If we want to break these patterns for our future generations, parents should try to be conscious of reversing gender roles.
+Men consider reversing the gender rhetoric equivalent to giving up on their power and privileges.
+If we want to break these patterns for future generations, parents should try to be conscious of reversing gender roles.

 We’ve started realizing that we did not want to repeat the same mistakes that our parents made.
 We’ve made a lot of positive changes in our household in the last year in breaking the division of work.
 My husband didn’t grow up to have to contribute any chores at home, but he has started doing it now to teach our son the importance of countering traditional gender norms.
 We do believe that gender equality begins at home.
 As adults, it’s harder for parents to overcome their own cultural biases.
 But, once you acknowledge and own your unconscious biases, you can work your way through it!